ropnop/blog.ropnop.com/content/post/2020/proxyingclis.md

 ![node burp requests](/images/2020/02/node_burp_requests.png)

 # Example 5 - Proxying Go Binaries
-It is becoming increasingly for developers to distribrute CLIs as static Go binaries.
+It is becoming increasingly popular for developers to distribrute CLIs as static Go binaries.
 This is, of course, awesome because Go is awesome.
-Fortunately, proxying Go is really easy since out of the box every Go program understands the environment variables `http_proxy` and `https_proxy`.
+It's also awesome because proxying Go is actually very easy since out of the box every Go program understands the environment variables `http_proxy` and `https_proxy`.

 For this example, I'll proxy Github's [hub](https://hub.github.com/) utility.
 With `hub` downloaded and installed, in a Git repo I can check on my current CI status like this:

 ```bash
 $ hub ci-status